arturonline/docs/php/classes.md

 $onePerson = new Person("John");
 ```

-⚠️ php does not support multiple constructors having diferent number of parameters.
+⚠️ PHP does not support multiple constructors having different number of parameters.

 ## access modifiers